gminipark/post_training_qg/README.md

 Post-Training for Question Generator implemented in Python.
 This repository is based on Post-Training with Interrogative Sentences for Enhancing BART-based Korean Question Generator from AACL-IJCNLP 2022.

 # Post-training Method List
-This list is based on ablation study of (Park et al, 2022.)
+This list is based on ablation study at (Park et al, 2022.)

 1. Korean Spacing(KS)
 2. Korean Spacing_Augmentation(KS_AUG)